Aldin322/Yasinusta/readme.txt

 want to tweak the engine parameters, and pass ``--rated`` to play rated games.
 If Lichess rejects the challenge, the CLI now prints the exact error reported by the API instead of crashing with a ``KeyError``, and it understands both of the slightly different JSON shapes that the challenge endpoint can return.
+It also subscribes to both ``gameStart`` and ``challenge`` events so it proceeds into the game as soon as the opponent accepts even if Lichess omits the documented wrapper, preventing the "Waiting for the game to start" hang you previously saw.
-For repeated sparring, supply ``--games`` to automatically re-challenge the same opponent, ``--challenge-retries`` to keep retrying when the player is busy, ``--retry-wait`` to control how long to wait between those retries, and ``--pause-between-games`` to control how long the
+For repeated sparring, supply
+``--games`` to automatically re-challenge the same opponent, ``--challenge-retries`` to keep retrying when the player is busy, ``--retry-wait`` to control how long to wait between those retries, and ``--pause-between-games`` to control how long the